ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In this article Nikita’ll tell you a story about how he created a multiplatform game engine using MVI in Kotlin</blockquote>

 <h3>4.
-Crossplatform architecture for an app’s core.
-Simple.
-Linear.
-Scalable - <a href="https://medium.com/@genovich/crossplatform-architecture-for-an-apps-core-simple-linear-scalable-3373106d2a1d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hi World!
+Today I have discussed five important apps everyone should use in busy life. - <a href="https://medium.com/@asifmm/hi-world-today-i-have-discussed-five-important-apps-everyone-should-use-in-busy-life-c6e1c4480291" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vladimir Genovich`**
+✍️ **posted by `Asif`**

-<blockquote>This is just the beginning</blockquote>
+<blockquote>5 Important Apps</blockquote>

 <h3>5.
-Automating Modularization And Wiring Them: A Gradle-based Approach - <a href="https://medium.com/proandroiddev/automating-modularization-and-wiring-them-a-gradle-based-approach-7a272a831bf6" target="_blank" rel="noopener noreferrer">link</a></h3>
+Untapped Goldmines: Discovering Lucrative Niches for Android and iOS App Development - <a href="https://medium.com/@jankammerath/untapped-goldmines-discovering-lucrative-niches-for-android-and-ios-app-development-ac7b073abcfd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `Jan Kammerath`**

-<blockquote>Identifying repetitive processes and striving to automate them with minimal friction is crucial for productivity.</blockquote>
+<blockquote>Building apps for iOS and Android is fun.
+Although I have written software for numerous platforms over the past decades, building apps for…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>